KiriYuuki/Capstone_DA_Web-Scraping/README.md

 pip install -r requirements. txt
 ```

-### Implementing my webscrapping to the flask dashboard
+### Implementing my web scrapping to the flask dashboard

 - Copy paste all of your web scrapping process to the desired position on the `app.py`
 - Change the title of the dashboard in `index.html`